busyStone/revel-monitor/README.md

 Use  beego / toolbox to add revel healthcheck, profile and statistics feature.

-It works as a revel filter.
+It works as a revel module.

 Usage
 =====